mohsn-mirzaei/wheat-development-task/README.md

 1-Create a product listing page that fetches data from a mock API (you can provide JSON data or have them use a public API) // DONE

-2-Implement client-side filtering by category, price range, and ratings
+2-Implement client-side filtering by category, price range, and ratings // DONE

 3-Add server-side pagination for the product list // DONE